Blesmol/pfscf/doc/templates.md

 Template files are stored in YAML format, one template per file.
 The official spec of this format is maintained at [yaml.org](https://yaml.org/), and if you search the web you will find lots of examples, introductions and explanations to the format.
-In this document, however, I will try to spare you the irrelevant parts and only include a basic overview over what you might need.
+In this document, however, I will try to spare you the irrelevant parts and only include a very basic overview over what you might need.

 A YAML file is a plain text file and can be opened with any text editor, if need be with the Windows Notepad application.
 What is not possible is to use MS Word, LibreOffice and the like to modify such files.
 Many modern text editors even bringt support for writing/modifying YAML files.
-One such editor that I can recommend it [Notepad++](https://notepad-plus-plus.org) (not to be mixed up with the already mentioned MS Notepad).
+One such editor that I can recommend is [Notepad++](https://notepad-plus-plus.org) (not to be mixed up with the already mentioned MS Notepad).

 YAML is intended to be a human-readable format.
 Most lines in these files follow the format `<some identifier>: <some value>`, e.g. `description: This is a template for PFS`.